MARCH 20, 2017

-After screenings at more than a dozen film festivals in North America, South America, Europe and Asia, MIFUNE: THE LAST SAMURAI will begin its U.S. theatrical run on Friday, November 25 in New York at the IFC Center.
+After screenings at more than twenty film festivals in North America, South America, Europe and Asia, and theatrical screenings in more than forty U.S. cities, from New York to Honolulu, MIFUNE: THE LAST SAMURAI will be released in the U.S. on DVD and SVOD exclusive on Netflix on APRIL 25th.

 SEPTEMBER 1, 2016

 Steven Okazaki's MIFUNE: THE LAST SAMURAI will have its world premiere at the TELLURIDE FILM FESTIVAL September 2-5 in Telluride, Colorado.
 Its European premiere will be at the BFI LONDON FILM FESTIVAL October 5-16; followed by the MILL VALLEY FILM FESTIVAL October 6-16; FILM FEST GENT, Belgium, Oct 11-21: KYOTO INTERNATIONAL FILM & ART FESTIVAL October 13; SAO PAULO INTERNATIONAL FILM FESTIVAL October 20 - November 2; HAWAI'I INTERNATIONAL FILM FESTIVAL November 3-13.

 The feature-length documentary is a fascinating account of the evolution of the chanbara film; the social history that shaped Toshiro Mifune; and his extraordinary sixteen film collaboration with director Akira Kurosawa.

 Steven Okazaki's powerful HEROIN: CAPE COD, USA premieres on HBO on Monday, December 28, 2015, at 9 pm.
 It explores the exploding heroin epidemic hitting cities and small towns across America, following the harrowing highs and lows of eight young heroin addicts in Cape Cod, Massachusetts.